Service Learning Ideas

-Please see below for Service Learning projects examples that can be implemented in your classroom and/or club or done as an individual project.
+Please see below for Service Learning project examples that can be implemented in your classroom and/or club or done as an individual project.
 This is by no means a complete list of projects so please feel free to think outside of the box and be creative.

 - Scientists have found that specific colors facilitate emotional and physical healing.
 Develop an art program at the local senior center, children’s hospital, or domestic violence shelter that EMCC students implement once a week for 8 weeks.
 EMCC students would develop the activities, facilitate the activities, and create a final presentation in which they will share their project with the college or with the class.